A tree interpretation of arc standard dependency derivation: Executable derivations as tree parsing

-We implement the mapped action system within a standard neural transition-based constituency parser.\footnote{\url{https://github.com/stanfordnlp/stanza/tree/main/stanza/models/constituency}} The underlying encoder and training procedure are left unchanged; only the native action inventory is replaced by the mapped actions \textsc{shift}, \textsc{leftarc}, and \textsc{rightarc}, so that the model predicts the canonical derivation constructing $\mathcal{T}(\phi(D))$.
-After decoding, dependency arcs are recovered deterministically from the predicted ordered tree representation.
+The formal correspondence in Section~\ref{sec:preliminaries} defines an ordered tree object over arc-standard derivations.
+We use a small implementation study to verify that this object can function as a learnable parsing target, rather than to introduce a new parsing architecture.

-We evaluate this feasibility on two dependency treebanks from typologically distinct languages: an English dataset derived from PTB--WSJ \citep{de-marneffe-manning-2008-stanford} and a Chinese dataset derived from CTB~5.1 \citep{xue-2007-tapping}.
-Since the proposed mapping concerns unlabeled structure, we report unlabeled attachment score after recovery from the predicted ordered trees.
+We instantiate the mapped system in the \textsc{stanza} transition-based constituency parser.\footnote{\url{https://github.com/stanfordnlp/stanza/tree/main/stanza/models/constituency}} The encoder and training procedure are unchanged; the native constituency actions are replaced by the mapped actions \textsc{shift}, \textsc{leftarc}, and \textsc{rightarc}.
+The parser predicts the unlabeled ordered tree $\mathcal{T}(\phi(D))$, from which dependency arcs are recovered deterministically.
+Since dependency labels are not part of the mapped transition inventory, labeled scores are obtained by passing the recovered arcs to the \textsc{stanza} dependency labeling component.
+Appendix~\ref{sec:appendix-implementation} gives the implementation details.

-These results are not intended as a claim about state-of-the-art dependency parsing.
-Their role is narrower.
-They show that the ordered tree interpretation is not only a formal object defined over arc-standard derivations, but also a learnable one: the mapped transition sequences can be predicted by an existing transition-based parser, and the resulting ordered trees support stable recovery of dependency structure.
+Table~\ref{tab:main-results} reports dependency recovery from predicted ordered trees on PTB--WSJ converted to Stanford Dependencies \citep{de-marneffe-manning-2008-stanford}.
+The result shows that derivation-induced ordered trees provide stable targets for a constituency-parser framework while preserving the structural information needed for deterministic dependency recovery.